diogogmt/grunt_forever/README.md

 # grunt_forever

-> A grunt plugging created to simplify and streamline forever tasks --  Docker friendly
+> A grunt plugin created to simplify and streamline forever tasks --  Docker friendly

 TODO